 The diagram below shows the detailed results for each indicator by year.
 Click on the timeslider to see data from previous years.

-The habitat and hydrology index is comprised of three longer-term indicator categories that are updated every four years: mangrove and saltmarsh extent (update due for 2017-18), riparian extent (update due for 2017-18) and fish barriers (update due for 2019-20).
+The habitat and hydrology index is comprised of flow, which is assessed annually, and three longer-term indicator categories that are updated every four years: mangrove and saltmarsh extent, riparian extent (both updated for 2021-20) and fish barriers (date of next update to be confirmed).
+Habitat and hydrology remained ‘good’ and the score increased from 62 in 2020-21 to 63.

-Mangrove and saltmarsh extent scored 63 (‘good’) with 13.7% loss from pre-clear to 2013.
+Mangrove and saltmarsh extent scored 63 (‘good’) with 13.6% loss from pre-clear to 2019.
 These results reflect some development within the estuary area.
+There was no change in extent between the previous assessment for 2017 and the updated assessment for 2019.

 Riparian extent is assessed to the upper tidal limit of the river which extends upstream of the estuary area that is characterised by mangroves and saltmarsh.
 Riparian assessment therefore includes areas that have been cleared for agriculture and other developments.
-The riparian extent scored 9 (‘very poor’) with 77.3% loss from pre-clear to 2013.
+Riparian extent scored 9 (‘very poor’) with 77 per cent loss from pre-clear to 2019.
+There was no change in extent between the previous assessment for 2017 and the updated assessment for 2019.

-Estuary fish barriers for the Johnstone estuary scored 81 (‘very good’) and are graded 'very good’ for barrier density, ‘good’ for percentage of stream length to the first barrier and 'very good' for an absence of low passability barriers.
+Estuary fish barriers for the Johnstone estuary scored 81 (‘very good’) and were graded ‘very good’ for barrier density, ‘good’ for percentage of stream length to the first barrier, with an absence of low passability barriers (graded ‘very good’).

-With regards to flows during 2016-17, the Johnstone estuary was graded ‘very good’.
-Flows to the Johnstone estuary were similar to pre-development flows in their capacity to support the key ecological assets of water holes, low flow spawning fish, riffle habitats and fisheries production.
+For flow the Johnstone estuary declined from ‘very good’ to ‘good’ with the score decreasing from 98 in 2020-21 to 71.
+Flows to the Johnstone estuary retained similar characteristics to modelled predevelopment flows in their capacity to support the key ecological assets of water holes, low flow spawning fish, riffle habitats and fisheries production.

 The fish index is currently under development and will be available in future report cards.